mfbutner/CanvasHelpers/src/grade_transfer/README.md

 ## Room for Improvement
-To do:
+Planned enhancements include:
-- Upgrade the user interface from terminal command line to a local website.
+- Upgrade the user interface from a terminal-based script to a local web application.

-- Find a more efficient algorithm to
+- Optimize student matching logic:
-    1. Match students based on Email, SIDs, and names.
+  - Improve efficiency when matching by email, SID, or name.
-    2. Link students together when filling in the grade book dictionary.
+  - Enhance the linking mechanism for grade book entries.

 - Change the update announcements to after the grades are uploaded to Canvas.

-- Use other data structures than dictionary when announcing the leftover CSV students at the end because at this point names are not guaranteed to be unique and SID/email may not exist.
+- Use alternative data structures (rather than dictionaries) to track unmatched students, especially since names may not be unique and SID/email fields may be missing.

-- Test more corner cases.
+- Add more test coverage to handle edge and corner cases.

-- Add more comments to functions.
+- Improve code readability by adding more detailed comments and documentation.